ubccr/ccr-examples/slurm/2_ApplicationSpecific/VASP-GPU-podman/README.md

 To build VASP with nvidia GPU support takes about 45 minutes on a debug node.

-Get an interactive job on a debug node
+Get an interactive job on a debug node.
-This example allcates a GPU to the job, but all tests are curenlty commented due to issues with useing nvidia GPUs with "podman build"
+This example allcates a GPU to the job, but all tests are curenlty commented due to issues with using nvidia GPUs with "podman build"

 ```
 salloc --partition=debug --qos=debug --nodes=1 --gpus-per-node=1 --cpus-per-task=1 --tasks-per-node=32 --exclusive